 Children who are unwell enough to require intensive care are stabilised before being transported to the nearest children's intensive care facility with an available bed.
 Transport is provided by a specialist intensive care team, which includes senior doctors and nurses and a specialist ambulance.

 The assessment unit at Queen Mary's Hospital for Children and Ebbisham ward at Epsom Hospital provide a day service for medical investigations and procedures, plus the assessment of acute medical illness prior to discharge home or admission to the inpatient ward.

 We have dedicated paediatric outpatient departments at Epsom Hospital and Queen Mary's Hospital for Children at St Helier.

 Our experienced and friendly nursing staff provide outpatient services for babies, children and young people (0-16 years), supported by a play specialist and play areas.

 Clinics are held for general paediatrics and for the following specialities:

 - Orthopaedic and paediatric surgery

 - Ear, nose and throat (ENT)

-Queen Mary's Hospital for Children also offers a phlebotomy service for patients attending the clinics, and X-ray are conveniently located within the department.
+Queen Mary's Hospital for Children also offers a phlebotomy service for patients attending the clinics.